Nachman Dushanski: World War II

 He was released when Soviet Union occupied Lithuania in June 1940 and was given a job as an assistant security officer at the NKVD office in Telšiai.
 His duties included securing the Soviet Union – Nazi Germany border.
 He was involved in mass arrests of the "enemies of the people" and the June deportation.
 Conflicting witnesses testimony implicated Dushanski in the Rainiai massacre, one of the many NKVD prisoner massacres at the beginning of the German invasion of the Soviet Union.
 According to Dushanski, at the time he was returning from a vacation in Crimea and was attempting to evacuate his family from Šiauliai into Russia.
 However, the train did not leave the station and his parents and three siblings perished during the Holocaust; only his brother Jacob survived.

 Dushanski evacuated through Pskov to Leningrad.
 He was stationed in Moscow during the Battle of Moscow and was put on firewood duty.
 Between spring 1942 and summer 1943, he attended intensive NKVD training courses on identification of spies, recruitment, interrogation, and other areas in preparation for work behind the German lines.
 He became a junior lieutenant of the KGB in January 1943, captain by 1945, and lieutenant colonel in 1956.
 He was deployed in the Smolensk area to capture German officers and other collaborators.
 Dushanski and other agents would dress in German uniforms, cross the front line, and arrest German officers.

 Post-war

 After the Minsk Offensive, Dushanski returned to Lithuania where he was assigned to the duties of the suppression of the Lithuanian partisans, the armed anti-Soviet guerrilla fighters.
-He was involved in the liquidation of the commands of the Tauras, Dainava, and Prisikėlimas districts, the killing of Juozas Vitkus and Juozas Lukša, and arrest and torture of Adolfas Ramanauskas-Vanagas.

-According Dushanski, he was also involved in the apprehension of former Nazi collaborators, Holocaust perpetrators, and members of the Lithuanian Auxiliary Police Battalions (Schutzmannschaft).
+He was involved in the liquidation of the commands of the Tauras, Dainava, and Prisikėlimas districts, the killing of Juozas Vitkus and Juozas Lukša, and arrest and torture of Adolfas Ramanauskas.
+According to Dushanski, he was also involved in the apprehension of former Nazi collaborators, Holocaust perpetrators, and members of the Lithuanian Auxiliary Police Battalions (Schutzmannschaft).

-In 1964, he graduated from the Law Faculty of Vilnius University.
+In 1964, Dushanski graduated from the Law Faculty of Vilnius University.
 He retired from the Soviet security agencies in 1971 and worked as a jurist at a chemical factory and engineer at a computing directorate.
 He immigrated to Israel in 1989, just before the collapse of the Soviet Union.